monsieurbiz/SyliusMenuPlugin/README.md

 ### Menu front view

-The front view is exactly the same as the default one
+The front view is exactly the same as the default one.

 ## Contributing